Make a Day of It!

 Address: 1409 National Park Dr. Manteo, NC 27954 (google map)

-Avenue Waterfront Grille in Downtown Manteo offers great dinner options for your visit to Roanoke Island!
+Avenue Waterfront Grille and 1587 in Downtown Manteo offer great dinner options for your visit to Roanoke Island!

 And on any night, get seated by 6PM, let them know you’re heading to the show and they’ll offer 20% off of your bill (excluding alcohol).
 18% gratuity will be added to total before the discount.
 You must be able to prove that you’re next stop is The Lost Colony, so bring along your email confirmation either on paper or your phone.
 Either will work!
 For more information or to make reservations call the Avenue Waterfront Grille at 252-473-4800 or click here to visit their website!!